susam/devil/README.md

 the same effect as typing `C-x C-f`.
 One might naturally wonder how then are we supposed to type literal commas.

-Most often when we edit text, we don't really type a comma in isolation.
+Most often when we edit text, we do not really type a comma in isolation.
 Often we immediately follow the comma with a space or a newline.
 This assumption usually holds good while editing regular text.
 However, this assumption may not hold in some situations, like